soumende1/Veh-Detection-And-Tracking/README.md

  ![Heat Map](./images/heatmap2.png)

- The scipy.ndimage.measurements.label() function collects spatially contiguous areas of the heatmap and assigns each a label:
+ The  <mark>scipy.ndimage.measurements.label()</mark> function collects spatially contiguous areas of the heatmap and assigns each a label:

   ![Heat Map](./images/heatmap3.png)